patriciomacadden/oktobertest/README.md

 runs its own context.
 * Each `scope` is an instance of `Oktobertest::Scope`.
 Methods defined in a scope are copied into each `test` it contains.
-* Extensible: it's easy to add more assertions.
+* Extensible: it's easy to add more assertions (See [oktobertest-contrib](https://github.com/patriciomacadden/oktobertest-contrib)).

 ## Installation